edwinacunav/hiddenchest/README.md

 To alleviate possible porting of heavily Win32API reliant scripts, we have added certain functionality that you won't find in the RGSS spec.
 Currently this amounts to the following:

-* Expand RGSS1 tilesets to fill the enlarged screen
+* Expand RGSS1 tilesets to fill the enlarged screen and adapts the Window_Message settings to the increased screen resolutions.
 * The `Input.press?` family of functions accepts three additional button constants: `::MOUSELEFT`, `::MOUSEMIDDLE` and `::MOUSERIGHT` for the respective mouse buttons.
 * They now support additional keys like Return or Enter or LeftShift or RightAlt or NumPadDivide * or KeyH or KeyM or N1 through N0.
 * The `Input` module has two additional functions, `#mouse_x` and `#mouse_y` to query the mouse pointer position relative to the game screen.
-* The `Graphics` module has two additional properties: `fullscreen` represents the current fullscreen mode (`true` = fullscreen, `false` = windowed), `show_cursor` hides the system cursor inside the game window when `false`.
+* The `Graphics` module has three additional properties: `fullscreen` represents the current fullscreen mode (`true` = fullscreen, `false` = windowed), `show_cursor` hides the system cursor inside the game window when `false` and `block_fullscreen` (`true` or `false`) will prevent the player from entering fullscreen mode or not even if they change the configuration file settings.
 * Graphics module also lets you take snapshots by calling the save_screenshot method.
 * The Backdrop module lets you create a temporary snapshot of a previous map to use it in any scene class at will.
-Use keep_bitmap or blur_bitmap to create the bitmap you will need in your (custom) scene.
-Later you can assign its bitmap to an instance variable of your choice by calling its bitmap method.
-After freezing the scene, call clear_bitmap to dispose it properly.
+Use `keep_bitmap` or `blur_bitmap` to create the bitmap you will need in your (custom) scene.
+Later you can assign its bitmap to an instance variable of your choice by calling its `bitmap` method.
+After freezing the scene, call `clear_bitmap` to dispose it properly.
-* Use the module_attr_accessor method to create module methods, getters and setters all in one!
+* Use the `module_attr_accessor` or `module_accessor` method to create module methods, getters and setters all in one!
 Example: module_attr_accessor :meow will create the self.meow and self.meow=(value) methods in a single step.
 * The Scripts module allows you to store a Ruby string or symbol as a script ID via Scripts << :script_name.
 Once it has been stored there, you can call its methods, i.e. Scripts.all or Scripts.include?(:script_name) to access the Scripts IDs Array and confirm if it has been included respectively.
+* Font class now lets you use its `underline` and `strikethrough` or `strikethru` options the same way you used `bold` or `italic`.

 ## List of Bug Fixes for HiddenChest